apache/phoenix-site/site/source/src/site/markdown/Phoenix-in-15-minutes-or-less.md

 * bringing the computation to the data by
   * pushing the predicates in your where clause to a server-side filter
   * executing aggregate queries through server-side hooks (called co-processors)

-In addition to these items, we've got some interesting enhancements in the works to further optimize performance:

 * secondary indexes to improve performance for queries on non row key columns
 * stats gathering to improve parallelization and guide choices between optimizations
 * skip scan filter to optimize IN, LIKE, and OR queries